 Accumulated depreciation shall be summarized and reflected on the System's annual financial statements.
 Capital assets shall be depreciated over their estimated useful lives using the straight-line depreciation method.
 Intangible assets with limited useful lives (e.g., by legal or contractual provisions) should be depreciated over their estimated useful lives.
 Depreciation of computer software begins when the program is placed into service.

-The System's major two-year project to program and install an upgrade to our original pension administration system that was installed in 1997 (the LRS Pension Gold Retirement Solutions' Version 3 project) includes software costs of
+The System's major two-year project to program and install an upgrade to our original pension administration system that was installed in 1997 (the LRS Pension Gold Retirement

 Notes to the Basic Financial Statement Continued